 This helped increase donor conversions by showing donors a visible example of what their money would do for the organization.
 Supporters were able to understand what a difference their donation made for the mission and children.

 As the Sing-a-Thon kicked off, live fundraising also began.
-To help increase donations during the event, the team linked to their peer-to-peer giving center from the group’s Facebook page, making it easy for a viewer to click the link in support of the Indianapolis Children’s Choir.
+To help increase donations during the event, the team linked to their peer-to-peer site from the group’s Facebook page, making it easy for a viewer to click the link in support of the Indianapolis Children’s Choir.

 The donations were typically accompanied personal messages and words of encouragement for the teams and vocalists.
 Then, the performance, participants could see the messages on their page completing the circle of a positive giving experience for all.
 This is the power of social fundraising where donations turn into gifts both for the organizations and the active fundraisers.